steveblue/angular2-rollup/README.md

 ```

-## Scaffold

-To scaffold a new app run `ngr --scaffold`.
-This will copy required files into the same directory.

-## Configuration

-`ngr` is built on a few scripts that handle building Angular using JIT or AOT compilation.
-The CLI also provides a build used to distrbute Angular libraries.

-`build.config.js` is the main configuration for the builds

-`karma.conf.js` is the main configuration for Karma

-`rollup.config.js` configures Rollup for production

-Rollup bundles the app for production.
-You can configure Rollup for the production build in`rollup.config.js`.
-Rollup also bundles the library build.
-If you scaffold the app with `--lib` flag you will see addition config files for the library build.

-`server.config.dev.js` and `server.config.prod.js` configure the Express server

-`tsconfig.json` is boilerplate for VSCode and is not used for production

-`tsconfig.dev.json` configures Typescript in the development (JIT) build

-`tsconfig.prod.json` configures `ngc` in the production build

 ## Server

 Express is used mainly to provide a development server, but it could also be configured for production to run over `https`.